material-admin/doc-material-components/docs/android-material-button-example.md

 The available styles are mentioned below in the button variant sections.
 If no style is specified, the contained button variant is the default.

-See the full list of available styles [here](https://github.com/material-components/material-components-android/blob/master/lib/java/com/google/android/material/button/res/values/styles.xml).
+To view the full list of available styles, go to the `MaterialButton` [styles](https://github.com/material-components/material-components-android/blob/master/lib/java/com/google/android/material/button/res/values/styles.xml).

 ### Use theme attributes to set default variant styles